 \section{Evaluation Config}

-We employed OpenCompass to assist in the evaluation process, ensuring a standardized and systematic assessment.
-For each benchmark(LCB for LiveCodeBench), we utilized the specific metrics presented in Table \ref{tab:benchmark_metric}, which allowed for a consistent and comprehensive comparison across different tasks.
+We employ OpenCompass to assist in the evaluation process, ensuring a standardized and systematic assessment.
+For each benchmark (LCB for LiveCodeBench), we use the specific metrics presented in Table~\ref{tab:benchmark_metric}, which allow for a consistent and comprehensive comparison across different tasks.
 Regarding in-context learning (ICL) configurations, all benchmarks were evaluated in a zero-shot setting, except for Drop and SQuAD2, which were evaluated in two-shot and one-shot settings respectively.